EDHS 620 – EDHS Epidemiology and Research Methods [Fall-Odd years]

 (Part of the EDHS Emergency Management disaster graduate certificate)

-EDHS 637 – Disaster Recovery [3] [Offered Fall-Odd Years]
+EDHS 637 – Emergency and Disaster Response and Recovery [3] [Offered Fall-Odd Years]

 Federal, state, local and private nonprofit disaster recovery methods and policies are the core of this course, with examples of international disaster recovery dynamics.